 In 1978, Hull was made an Officer of the Order of Canada.
 In 1983, the Blackhawks retired his #9; that same year, he was inducted into the Hockey Hall of Fame.
 In 2016-17, he was part of the Winnipeg Jets’ Hockey Hall of Fame’s inaugural class.

-Some controversies and less-than-savoury behaviours sully his legacy, however.
-In 1998, he allegedly made some pro-Nazi comments to a Moscow newspaper.
+That is true, but controversies and less-than-savoury behaviours will forever complicate his legacy.
+In 1998, he allegedly made some pro-Nazi and anti-Black comments to a Moscow newspaper, which he denied.

-However you feel about Hull as a person, what “The Golden Jet” did on the ice and as an ambassador for hockey in general cannot be understated.
+As imperfect as he was as a person, what “The Golden Jet” did on the ice and as an ambassador for hockey, in general, cannot be understated.
 However, to fully appreciate his storied career, it’s necessary to separate the art from the artist.